 Comparing packaged software vs SaaS, we should distinguish on-premise company resource planning systems and SaaS-based.
 Each of them has its own advantages and disadvantages which are presented below.

-Speaking about the cons of ERP, we cannot but mention that hardware upgrades and maintenance required.
+Speaking about the cons of ERP, we cannot but mention that hardware upgrades and maintenance are required.
 Besides, it is less secure than most data centers.
 Mobile synchronization requires additional software and is often costly.

 The main pros of “as a service software” include reduced upfront investments, reduces the need for hardware as a vendor provides servers, and less IT staff needed.
 This type of business software can be launched on any computer via the Internet and what is very important nowadays – it is available on many mobile devices.
 Besides, if you have any doubts, you can try a demo version for free in most cases.
 All updates are automatic – that means you won’t require any technical support or extra fees to update the system.
 Your employees will be able to work from the latest versions.
 Mobile synchronization may require an additional app which is often free.

-According to Panorama Consulting Solutions research, the most frequent challenges met by SaaS solutions are as follows:
+The most frequent challenges met by SaaS solutions are as follows:

 Typically, organizations benefit from the variety of services provided by SaaS.
 Below are the most frequent you can also benefit from:

 Platform Strategy.
-If you gonna develop your own SaaS solution, together with the developers you will need to determine your requirements.
+If you gonna develop your own SaaS solution, together with the developers, you will need to determine your requirements.
 Usually, the SD companies conduct in-depth research of business and provide their customers with a clear strategic plan that will help the latter to achieve their goals.

 Design and architecture.
 Any employee wants to have an app that is easy to work with.
 People who design and develop SaaS solutions know how to make the software that will have a user-friendly design so that every single member of your organization can easily and quickly learn how to use the system.